vjtrom/Credit_Risk_Analysis/README.md

 # Recommendation:

-Based on the results, the Naive Random Oversampling and Random Forests models seem to have the best predicitve power.
-Specifically, the Naive Random Oversampling model has balanced accurancy score of .67 which is the highest of all the models.
+Based on the results, Random Forests models seem to have the best predicitve power The Random Forest model had a balanced accuracy score of .68, and it also had very high recall and f1 scores.
+The Naive Random Oversampling model was also good with a balanced accurancy score of .67 which is the highest of all the models.
 It also has good precision and a recall rate of .66.
-The Random Forest model had a balanced accuracy score of .68, and it also had very high recall and f1 scores.

 Conversely, the Undersampling model seems to have the worst performance, with a balanced accuracy score of .57 and lower scores for recall and f1.